 - cocoa and dark chocolate

 Foods to avoid

-In addition to adding good foods, there are other foods you should avoid or limit.
-The foods you should avoid are those that have a high salt content.
+In addition to adding good foods, you should avoid or limit other foods that have a high salt content.

 - barbeque sauce